 Whether this misfit statistic indicates consistency between the polynomial surface and the data can be evaluated with a P statistic, which gives the probability that the given 2 value would be obtained from a random Gaussian distribution of data points with a covariance matrix C. If the probability is less than 0.025, we calculate the RDE of the scaled residuals, and eliminate any segment whose scaled residual magnitude is larger than three times that RDE, and repeat the fit with the remaining segments.
 After each iteration, any column of G that has a uniform value (i.e. has all the same value) is eliminated from the calculation, and the corresponding value of the left-hand side of equation 6 is set to zero.
 This fitting procedure is continued until no further segments are eliminated.
-If more than three complete passes that passed the initial editing steps are eliminated in this way, the surface is assumed to be too complex for a simple polynomial approximation, and the fit and its statistics are reported for the complete set of pairs that passed the initial editing steps, using a first-degree polynomial (in x and y) for the fit.
+If more than three complete passes that passed the initial editing steps are eliminated in this way, the surface is assumed to be too complex for a simple polynomial approximation, and the fit and its statistics are reported for the complete set of pairs that passed the initial editing steps (valid pairs), using a planar fit in x and y.
 In this case, the complex_surface_flag is set to 1.

 Reference-shape Correction Error Estimates